stclib/STC/docs/algorithm_api.md

     c_forrange (i, c_arraylen(arr)) printf(" %d", arr[i]);
 }
 ```
-Containers with random access may also be sorted.
-Even sorting cdeq/cqueue (with ring buffer) is
+Also sorting cdeq/cqueue (with ring buffer) is possible, and very fast.
+Note that `i_more`
-possible and very fast.
-Note that `i_more` must be defined to "extend" the specified template parameters for use by quicksort:
+must be defined to "extend the life" of specified template parameters for use by quicksort:
 ```c
 #define i_type MyDeq
 #define i_key int